-Killingly High School will be utilizing an alternate day (A/B) block schedule.
+Killingly High School will be utilizing an alternate day (A/B) block schedule with a Pride Block period.
 Block scheduling provides a structure for the creative, active and flexible learning students need for success in the future.
+A Pride Block adds an opportunity for students to receive support or enrichment on a regular basis.

 Alternate day block scheduling at Killingly High School divides each school day into four instructional blocks of about eighty-nine minutes each and a lunch period.
-Students attend four classes one day (Blocks A1-A4) and four different classes (Block B1-B4) the next day.
+Students attend three classes one day (Blocks A1-A3 with a Pride Block to follow the first class) and four different classes (Blocks B1-B4) the next day.
+The Pride Block may include Intervention, Class Meetings, Club time or other opportunities.
 Each class meets once every two days.